sksamuel/centurion/README.md

 #### Grouping Actor

-The grouping actor will buffer incoming messages into lists of a predefined size.
+The GroupingActor will buffer incoming messages into lists of a predefined size.
 O nce the required number of messages has been received then those messages will be sent to the target actor as an array of messages.
 This is useful when you want to process messages in batches.